SevaSk/ecoute/README.md

 # 🎧 Ecoute

 Ecoute is a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
-It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.

 ## 📖 Demo

 https://github.com/SevaSk/ecoute/assets/50382291/8ac48927-8a26-49fd-80e9-48f980986208

-Ecoute is designed to help users in their conversations by providing live transcriptions and generating contextually relevant responses.
-By leveraging the power of OpenAI's GPT-3.5, Ecoute aims to make communication more efficient and enjoyable.
+Ecoute is designed to help users in their conversations by providing live transcriptions.

 ## 🚀 Getting Started